Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 and

+where for any natural number $\ell$, $\Pi(\ell)$ denotes the set of $\ell$-dimensional polyhedra in $\Pi$.
 In Section \ref{sec:special} we give explicit descriptions of the maps $\gamma$ and $\rho$ in terms of piecewise polynomial functions.
-This leads to a particularly nice characterization of $\CH^k_{\T_{\kappa}}\left(\X_s/\kappa\right)$ in terms of so called \emph{affine piecewise polynomial functions on $\Pi$} (see Definition \ref{def:affine-pp}).
-The following is Theorem~\ref{th:cohomology-special} in the text. \begin{theorem} The equivariant operational Chow ring of the special fiber $\CH_{\T_{\kappa}}^*(\X_s/\kappa)$ can be identified with the graded ring of affine piecewise polynomial functions $PP^*(\Pi)$. \end{theorem} We remark that this theorem is currently being applied to the study of equivariant Chern classes of toric vector bundles over a DVR and connections to Bruhat--Tits buildings.
-(See Remark \ref{rem:bruhat} and \cite{KMT} for terminology regarding Bruhat--Tits buildings.)
+This leads to a characterization of $\CH^k_{\T_{\kappa}}\left(\X_s\right)$ in terms of so-called \emph{affine piecewise polynomial functions on $\Pi$} (see Definition \ref{def:affine-pp}).
+The following is Theorem~\ref{th:cohomology-special} in the text. \begin{theorem} The equivariant operational Chow ring of the special fiber $\CH_{\T_{\kappa}}^*(\X_s)$ can be identified with the graded ring of affine piecewise polynomial functions $PP^*(\Pi)$. \end{theorem} This theorem has been applied to the study of equivariant Chern classes of toric vector bundles over a DVR and connections to Bruhat--Tits buildings (see Remark \ref{rem:bruhat}).